Guide to Git™ - Deployment

 - For more information about how to deploy changes, read our Git™ Version Control documentation.

-- For more information about how to troubleshoot problems with this feature, read our Guide to Git - For System Administrators documentation.
+- For more information about how to troubleshoot problems with this feature, read our Advanced Configuration and Troubleshootingdocumentation.

 - For more information about Git commands, such as